 "For some reason, I was never scared of the ball," she remembers.
 "I don't know why, but I was just fearless."

 Johnson was fueled by the adrenaline of the action.
-She was playing first grade locally as an 11-year-old, diving toward vicious sticks swung by women 20 years her senior.
+She was playing first grade locally in grade six, diving toward vicious sticks swung by women 20 years her senior.
 The same rush drove her towards all things fast.
 Her father Robert's passion for cars had been hers, too, from an early age.
 She was barely into double figures when he let her take the wheel of his enormous B-Double (a prime mover with two trailers) in an empty paddock beyond Toowoomba.

 "I couldn't reach the pedals," she remembers.
 "It was in gear and it was rolling, and all I had to do was steer and hope to God I steered it straight.